 2. Scope/Application

-This guidance applies to all employees and affords managers a degree of discretion to operate within the parameters set out below
+This policy applies to all employees and affords managers a degree of discretion to operate within the parameters set out below, whilst taking cognisance of the different contractual rights and obligations which apply to different categories of employees.